Location: 40.82160N 14.11540E

 The best-preserved remaining pila is at the NE side of the island and was studied in detail by Mattei et al.[2] showing its large dimensions (ca. 14.5 x 14.5 m) and deep-water location (ca. 10 m now, and ca. 7 m in Roman times).
 It may be noted that this structure is very similar, but more exposed to SW wave attack than the one in Puteoli.

 A very peculiar, and puzzling, aspect of this pila is the presence of opus reticulatum at its bottom end.
 Pictures are provided by Mattei (2018) and also by Brandon (2008)[3] at 6 m water-depth on a nearby place called Secca Fumosa (a third example is known at Egnazia on a 6 m water-depth).
-The divers show cubilia blocks of 8-10 cm (Secca Fumosa) and 15 cm (Nesis) which are neatly arranged and it must be concluded that this work had to be performed in dry conditions as it is hard to imagine Roman divers doing such a job 7 m below the water surface.
+The divers show cubilia blocks of 8-10 cm (Secca Fumosa) and 15 cm (Nesis) which are neatly arranged, and it must be concluded that this work had to be performed in dry conditions as it is hard to imagine Roman divers doing such a job 7 m below the water surface.
 We then have two options: either the block was built in a dry-dock on land, either it was built inside a watertight cofferdam in the sea.

 In the cofferdam option, it thus stood on a 7 m water-depth and keeping it upright and watertight would be a remarkable feat.
-The cofferdam would be reinforced by vertical and by horizontal beams (the inprints of 7 horizontal beams were found at Nesis near the ancient water level).
+The cofferdam would be reinforced by vertical and by horizontal beams (the imprints of 7 horizontal beams were found at Nesis near the ancient water level).
 Similar beams would also have been used near the bottom of the cofferdam in order to take-over the tremendous lateral water pressure (7 ton/m2).
 In addition, the side walls would have to be deeply driven into the subsoil in order to prevent seepage.
 A layer of hydraulic concrete would have to be poured on the bottom of the cofferdam before pumping water out, to provide a plug against seepage and horizontal support for the foot of the cofferdam walls.
 However, this plug should have a mass large enough to counterbalance a 7 m high water pressure and this would require around 4.5 m of hydraulic concrete with a unit weight of around 1.6 t/m3.
 This simply does not allow opus reticulatum near the seabed.

 In the second option, the block would, at least partly, be built on land in a dry-dock, it would have to be floated to its location and then lowered down to the seabed, some 7 m below the water surface.
-According to Golvin[4], a timber caisson would be filled partly in-the-dry with hydraulic concrete and include an opus reticulatum facing.
+According to Golvin[4], a wooden caisson would be filled partly in-the-dry with hydraulic concrete and include an opus reticulatum facing.
 The dry-dock containing the caisson would then be flooded and the caisson would float.
 Considering a unit weight of around 1.6 t/m3 for hydraulic concrete and 1.0 t/m3 for wood and for water, a 2.5 m layer of hydraulic concrete in the caisson would yield a 4 m draught when the caisson is floating.
 This would be convenient for leaving a 5 m deep dry-dock with 1 m keel clearance.
 Once on site, the caisson would be tethered to prepositioned barges and the filling with hydraulic concrete would continue until the caisson would touch the seabed (when the layer of hydraulic concrete reaches ca. 4.5 m).
 After that, the filling with hydraulic concrete would continue until reaching the water surface.
 Above water, the filling might consist of traditional masonry or concrete without pozzolana.

 Partial onshore prefabrication of such large pilae is thus a huge entreprise, but it seems easier than completely building them in a cofferdam at sea.